NodeScriptLang/core/DESIGN.md

 - **Instant feedback** — nodes are immediately evaluated and the intermediate results are displayed; this allows for "creative scripting" flow where you don't necessarily know what you want to achieve and how, but can figure something out on the go with data guiding the thought process.
 - **Composability** — being able to combine multiple nodes together define the language capability.
 - **Atomicity** — a key prerequisite to composability, each node should aim to "do one thing and do it good".
-- **Reusability** — any part of graph can be extracted into a standalone "function graph" and can subsequently be used in other graphs.
+- **Reusability** — any part of graph can be extracted into a standalone "function graph" (module) and can subsequently be used in other graphs.
 This allows users to define their own toolkits and libraries and further scale the language in the direction of user choice.

+## Terminology

+- **Module** defines node's functionality in terms of rendering (JSON spec with label, properties, data types, etc) and computation (a JavaScript function).
+- **Graph** — a set of nodes with links; each graph can be compiled into a Module
+- **Node** — an instance of Module with specific values and links set for properties

 ## Model